 o

-At build out, the gated Cresswind neighborhood should have nearly 1,100 single family homes.
+The gated Cresswind neighborhood has nearly 1,100 single family homes.
 Shea, Arvida, and Kolter are a few of the community's builders.
 Most homes have two to four bedrooms, two to three baths and a two to three car garage.
 Square footage ranges from about 1,500 square feet to 3,300 square feet.
 All residences are single story with Mediterranean-style architecture, and eco-friendly materials and energy efficient systems are the norm.
 Many models feature scenic views, expansive great rooms, and granite counter tops.
 Homes in established areas have yards with mature landscaping.

 o